EnesKaraosman/efficient_indexed_stack/README.md

 // 0, 1, 2, 3, [4], (5), (7), (8), 9
 ```

 Once you update the current index.
-Only the new indices are intialized and the others gets disposed.
+Only the new indices are initialized and the others gets disposed.